morganstanley/testplan/doc/en/multitest.rst

         "MyTest:Environment Start:Starting": {
             "reason": "known driver startup failure",
             "strict": false,
-            "condition": {"error": "While starting"}
+            "condition": {"error": "While starting driver MyApp\\[app1\\]"}
         }
     }

 The ``error`` value is treated as a regular expression pattern and ``re.search`` is used to match it against the error messages.
+Please note that ``error`` value must have any regex special characters escaped if intending to match them literally.

 **Matching on assertion entries** - applies xfail only when a matching failed assertion is found in the report entry: